FFmpeg Media

 - Drupal-native workflow: no replacement of the core Media upload UX.

-- Queue safety: deduplication, retry/backoff, dead-letter handling, per-media locks, stuck-process recovery, and lost-item reconciliation.
+- Queue safety: deduplication, retry/backoff, dead-letter handling, per-media locks, stuck-process recovery, lost-item reconciliation, and stalled-worker detection — built on Advanced Queue.

 - Profile-based conversion: consistent output behavior per bundle/field.